Faustynn/FIIT_Projects_2022-23/README.md

 Project_MeredoN: My first simple website using HTML, CSS, JavaScript, and PHP.
 (ZMTMO)
 DSA_Projects: My Structures & Algorithms in C language for the DSA subject.
 (DSA)
 demo_OOP_ProjectJavaFx: My first big project using Java lang. and JavaFX framework for the Object-Oriented Programming subject.
 (OOP)
+PasProjects: My first code in R lang for PAS subject.
 With love Meredov Nazar